Employment

 Equipment:

 The Authority will provide safety equipment and necessary tools to perform job duties.
-Inspectors are required to wear personal protective equipment and comply with all safety requirements.

 Deadlines: